Welcome to the Rugmaker's Homestead for 2015!

 rugmaker, Diana Blake Gray unless otherwise noted.
 To see what type of rug it is, just hold the cursor over the image to see its description.

-The Table of Contents page is still the guide to finding just what you’re looking for—organized just like the table of contents for a book, listing the free how-to articles, rug history and advice for rug makers.
+The Table of Contents page is the best guide to finding just what you’re looking for.
+Organized just like the table of contents for a book, it lists the free how-to articles, rug history and advice for rug makers.